-Q 116: If consumers apply for coverage in the market outside the [insert name of state exchange], what are the rules regarding open and special enrollment?
+Q 120: If consumers apply for coverage in the market outside the [insert name of state exchange], what are the rules regarding open and special enrollment?

-In [insert name of state], insurance companies sell policies in the market outside the exchange.
+In [insert name of state], insurance companies will sell policies in the market outside the exchange.
 Enrollment periods for coverage outside the [insert name of state exchange] generally are the same as enrollment periods through the exchange.
-(See Question 12.)
+(See Question 11 and Question 63).
 Contact the [insert name of state department of insurance] at [insert contact information], or an insurance agent or broker, for more information about enrollment.